shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 If you are from a college where there is a good culture for research, read the above section on how to make the best of it.

-And importantly - if you aren't from a "tier-1" school (IITs, etc.) where there exist such opportunities for undergrads, worry not :-) I didn't have such opportunities either, and I made it through just fine.
+And importantly - if you aren't from a "tier-1" school where there exist such opportunities for undergrads, worry not :-) I didn't have such opportunities either, and I made it through just fine.

 The catch is - it's a lot of work.
 Lot more than it usually takes to do research.